axel-springer-kugawana/iwb_serenity/docs/js/input-select.md

 * *value*:

-    A string representing the current option (if it match the value key of one of the options).
+    A string or number representing the current option (if it match the value key of one of the options).

 * *mobileBreakpoint*: